Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 LATo any other typeYes — on Italian territory

-DNTo LA or another typeNo — legally impossible
+DNTo LA or another typeNo — conversion is legally impossible

 StudentTo LAYes — via attesa di occupazione